NCAA drug testing: History

-Rules and regulations
+Regulations

-The 2014–15 list of NCAA banned drugs includes the following classes: stimulants (except for phenylephrine and pseudoephedrine, which are permitted); anabolic agents; diuretics and other masking agents; "street drugs" (the NCAA gives as examples heroin, marijuana, tetrahydrocannabinol (THC), and synthetic cannabinoids); peptide hormones and analogues; anti-estrogens, and beta-2 agonists.
+The 2014–15 list of NCAA banned drugs includes the following classes: stimulants (except for phenylephrine and pseudoephedrine, which are permitted); anabolic agents; diuretics and other masking agents; "street drugs" (the NCAA gives as examples heroin, marijuana, tetrahydrocannabinol (THC), and synthetic cannabinoids); peptide hormones and analogues; anti-estrogens, and beta2-adrenergic agonistz.
 Alcohol and beta blockers are also banned for rifle only.
 The NCAA also bans "any substance chemically related to these classes."

 The penalties differ form and NCAA issued drug test and an individual school issued drug test.
 “The penalty for positive tests of both performance-enhancing and street drugs is strict and automatic.
 Student-athletes lose one full year of eligibility for the first offense (25 percent of their total eligibility) and are withheld from competition for a full season.
 A second positive test for street drugs results in another lost year of eligibility and year withheld from competition.
 A second positive result for PED usage will render the student-athlete permanently ineligible”.